kwaldenphd/python-anaconda/lab-procedure.md

   print("The title is " + work['title'])
 ```

-<blockquote>Q19: Explain the if functions in your own words.
+<blockquote>QR: Explain the if functions in your own words.
 What does this program output?
 Why?</blockquote>

-# Lab Questions
+# Notebook questions for this component of the lab

 All of the required questions are listed here.
 Be sure to answer each question completely, including an explanation of how you arrived at your answer.

-Q1: In your own words, explain the difference between the `print(hello)` command we just used and `print(“hello”)`.
+QA: In your own words, explain the difference between the `print(hello)` command we just used and `print(“hello”)`.

-Q2: Describe the syntax three commands that we just used in your own words.
+QB: Describe the syntax three commands that we just used in your own words.
 Define the function and method for each example.

-Q3: Explain how each of these two programs (above) work in your own words.
+QC: Explain how each of these two programs (above) work in your own words.

-Q4: Why does `print(2/3)` return 0?
+QD: Why does `print(2/3)` return 0?
 How would you modify your code to return the decimal number?

-Q5: Explain `concatenation` in your own words.
+QE: Explain `concatenation` in your own words.
 Why must we convert numbers to strings in the program above?
 Refer to this example and the previous example.

-Q6: Create your own list using the program above as an example.
+QF: Create your own list using the program above as an example.
 Share your code in your notebook as well as the result.
 What is the number position for each of the items in your list?
 How would you return the value of the first item?
 How would you return the value of the last item?

-Q7: What is an alternative way to write the `print` command to return the length of the list. *Hint* you’ll combine the last two lines of the example above.
+QG: What is an alternative way to write the `print` command to return the length of the list. *Hint* you’ll combine the last two lines of the example above.

-Q8: How would you modify this code to output the full range 1-10?
+QH: How would you modify this code to output the full range 1-10?

-Q9: How would you rewrite the code to include only the even numbers from 1 to 10?
+QI: How would you rewrite the code to include only the even numbers from 1 to 10?

-Q10: Either include a snippet of your version of this program in your notebook and explain your code, AND/OR explain how the example version of this program works.
+QJ: Either include a snippet of your version of this program in your notebook and explain your code, AND/OR explain how the example version of this program works.

-Q11: What do you expect this code to output?
+QK: What do you expect this code to output?
 Explain how this program works in your own words.

-Q12: Did the program return the results that you expected?
+QL: Did the program return the results that you expected?
 Explain the output in your own words.

-Q13: Explain what this program will output and why.
+QM: Explain what this program will output and why.

-Q14: What did the program output?
+QN: What did the program output?
 Explain this program in your own words.

-Q15: Modify the code to change the range to have the user guess between 1 and 100.
+QO: Modify the code to change the range to have the user guess between 1 and 100.
 Then, change the conditional statement to return a “really close” message if they are within a 3 digit range of your number.
 Include the code in your notes and explain how the program works in your own words.

-Q16: Create a dictionary for one of the items in your collection using the tags and information from your XML file.
+QP: Create a dictionary for one of the items in your collection using the tags and information from your XML file.
 Write a `print` command and explain the output of your program in your own words.

-Q17: Try the following two programs.
+QQ: Try the following two programs.
 What did the programs output?
 Explain how each program works in your own words.

 ```Python
 for tag in book.keys():